opentrace-community/opentrace-calibration/Trial Methodology.md

 The main objectives here are:

-1.To be able to detect devices in close contact with an “infected” user who moves to predetermined locations around the environment.
+1. To be able to detect devices in close contact with an “infected” user who moves to predetermined locations around the environment.

-2.To be able to approximate the duration of how long a device remains in proximity to an “infected” user.
+2. To be able to approximate the duration of how long a device remains in proximity to an “infected” user.

 With these in mind, the team drafted different test scenarios for each participant to roleplay.
 These scenarios involved movement to various designated areas within the office for a period of time.